-EDUC 461 Curriculum Development and Methods for Special Education in the Classroom (3 cr)
+EDUC 461F Curriculum Development and Methods: Autism Spectrum Disorders (1 cr)

-This course emphasizes specific instructional strategies, methods, curricula, and classroom management for teaching students with moderate mental impairments, emotional and behavioral disorders, specific learning disabilities, and autism spectrum disorder.
+This course emphasizes specific instructional strategies, methods, curricula, and classroom management for teaching students with Autism Spectrum Disorder.
 Students will study procedures for specialization, modification and/or adaptation of materials and curriculum for these students, as well as learn how to develop and teach programs for individualized instruction.
 Knowledge of theory and practical experience will be applied through the required field component.
-Prerequisites: EDUC361 and admitted to Education Program.
-(20 Hours Field Placement in Schools Required)
+Co-requisites: EDUC 461 C and EDUC 461F.
+Prerequisites: EDUC 361 C and EDUC 361 F.

-EDUC 473 WVTPA/Action Research (1 cr)
+EDUC 473 Elementary Internship: Action Research (2 cr)

-Capstone activity in which students work with children in specific and assigned classes in a K-12 school in the licensure content and programmatic area(s), develop action research projects.
+Capstone activity in which students work with elementary-aged children in an instructional setting, develop actionresearch projects.
 They will prepare and present a summary of research-related activities and their results.
-Prerequisite: Department approval.